Alain2020/237fitness/README.md

 <h3>These users are looking for:</h3>

-Is a Fitness Training Studio For the people that want to Turn Fat into a FIT!.
+A Fitness Training Studio For the people that want to Turn Fat into a FIT!.

 <h3>Technologies Used:</h3>

-In the construction of this project I have utilised the following languages, frameworks, libraries and tools:
+In the construction of this project, I have utilised the following languages, frameworks, libraries and tools:

 HTML5, CSS and JavaScript programming languages.